East Worthing and Shoreham (UK Parliament constituency): Boundaries

-The District of Adur, and the Borough of Worthing wards of Broadwater, Gaisford, Offington, and Selden.
+1997–present: The District of Adur, and the Borough of Worthing wards of Broadwater, Gaisford, Offington, and Selden.

+The 2023 Periodic Review of Westminster constituencies left the boundaries unchanged.

 The constituency covers an eastern portion of Worthing, the town of Shoreham-by-Sea, Lancing and three nearby inland villages in the Adur valley, all communities within the county of West Sussex.

 History

 Under the Boundary Commission's fourth review, enacted in time for the 1997 election, the larger Shoreham portion of this constituency was taken from the disbanded Shoreham seat and the minor East Worthing portion had been in the disbanded Worthing seat.

 Before 1974, the Shoreham seat had been a part of the Arundel and Shoreham seat.

 Between 1945 and 1950, the whole area was in the Worthing seat and between 1918 and 1945 (on which the Boundary Commission was formed and carried out its first periodic review), in the Horsham and Worthing seat.